cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 image: thumbnail.png
 date: 2026-05-18

-description: An unreasonably detailed walkthrough of production FA-2.
-Including the line that turns out to do absolutely nothing.
+description: A line-by-line dredge-through of Tri Dao's production FA2.
 ---
 Two days.
 That's how long it took me to write FlashAttention-2 in Triton.
 I had never touched a GPU kernel before and somehow replicated a revolutionary algorithm between sips of coffee.
 I was looking to learn something new and somehow finished before I really got started.
 I knew the original source was written in CUDA, made by my Bay Area buddy who turned rocks into trillion-ade.
 Riding on my hubris from my recent success, I decided to translate my pièce de résistance to the native dialect of the rock-whisperers themselves.